joinmarket-webui/jamdocs/docs/glossary.md

 [fb-design]: https://gist.github.com/chris-belcher/18ea0e6acdb885a2bfbdee43dcd6b5af

 ### Sweep

-A 'sweep' send will transfer all funds of a jar (or all funds of a wallet).
+A 'sweep' send will transfer all funds of a jar or all funds of your wallet.
+To sweep your wallet multiple transactions are created

 ## T
 ### Taint